Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 At `0.2 AU`, the same idealized discrepancy is about `865 mas`.

-The following figure shows that centered-disk example of the idealized maximum discrepancy as a function of observer distance between `0.2 AU` and `1.1 AU`.
+The following figure shows this centered-disk example of the idealized maximum discrepancy as a function of observer distance between `0.2 AU` and `1.1 AU`.

 ![Maximum idealized TAN small-angle discrepancy relative to HPC versus observer distance](simple_tan_vs_hpc_small_angle_discrepancy_vs_distance.pdf){ width=85% }